The core entropy for polynomials of higher degree

 be a critical Fatou cycle of period $n$.
 We will construct the associated set $\Theta(U')$ for every critical Fatou component $U'$ in this cycle simultaneously.
 Let $z\in\partial U$ be a periodic point with period less than or equal to $n$.
 Let $\theta$ denote the left-supporting argument of $U$ at $z$.
 Clearly, $\theta$ is periodic with period $n$.
 We call $\theta$ a \emph{preferred} angle for $U$.
 Note that this choice naturally determines a left-supporting argument of each Fatou component $f^k(U)$ for $k\in\{0,\ldots,n-1\}$, which is called a \emph{preferred angle} of $f^k(U)$.
 Let $U'$ be a critical Fatou component in the cycle and $\theta'$ its preferred angle.
-We define $\Theta(U')$ as the set of arguments of the $\delta_{U'}$ left-supporting rays of the component $U'$ that are inverse images of $f( R(\theta'))$. \item \textbf{Case 2}: $U$ is a strictly preperiodic Fatou component.
-Let $n$ be the minimal number such that $U'=f^n(U)$ is a critical Fatou component.
+We now define $\Theta(U')$ as any set of $\delta_{U'}$ angles such that: \begin{itemize} \item[(a)] $\theta' \in \Theta'(U)$; \item[(b)] the rays corresponding to the elements of $\Theta(U')$ land at $\delta_{U'}$ distinct points of $\partial U'$ and are inverse images of $f(R(\theta'))$. \end{itemize} \item \textbf{Case 2}: $U$ is a strictly preperiodic Fatou component.
+Let $k$ be the minimal number such that $U'=f^k(U)$ is a critical Fatou component.
 We may assume that $\Theta(U')$ is already chosen, according to the previous case.
-Let $\theta$ be a left-supporting angle for $U$ with $\tau^n(\theta)\in \Theta(U')$.
-We define $\Theta(U)$ to be the set of arguments of the $\delta_{U}$ left-supporting rays for $U$ that are inverse images of $f( R(\theta))$. \end{itemize}
+Choose an angle $\theta' \in \Theta(U')$.
+We define $\Theta(U)$ to be the set of arguments of the $\delta_{U}$ rays landing at $\delta_U$ distinct points of $\partial U$ that are $k$-th inverse images of $R(\theta')$. \end{itemize}